-The shreds of evidence say that King Bhupatindra Malla also had hands in the renovation of Changu Narayan temple.
+According to the evidence, King Bhupatindra Malla was also involved in the renovation of the Changu Narayan temple.

 You can catch a local bus from Ratna Park or from Bagbazaar if you are staying at Thamel, which directly goes to Bhaktapur and Changunarayan too.
 But you need to walk a little bit to reach the premises of Changu Narayan Temple.